 Tips for Investing

 - Before embarking on any investment plan, consider working with an experienced financial advisor to help make sure your investment activities will help you achieve your financial objectives.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - No matter which exchange you’re using, it’s important to keep close tabs on how much of your portfolio goes into each type of asset.
 A free, easy-to-use asset allocation calculator can be immensely helpful in keeping your investments balanced.